oddtree02/theCopyNetworkIsUnderContruction/README.md

 # theCopyNetworkIsUnderContruction
 Landing page for "The Copy Network" while the official website is under construction.
-This repository will be delelted once the official site is published!
+This repository will be archived once the official site is published!